jaroslawhartman/withings-sync/README.md

 # withings-garmin-v2

+**NOTE: Due to latest changes in Withings API, the tool does not work anymore.
+See Issue #10.**

 **NOTE: Withings is a legacy name of Nokia Health Body / Body Cardio Scales.
 Feel free to use this script with Nokia products as well **

 ## References